Dragonmystic707/exalted-reincarnated/docs/System.md

 >
 > **Short**
 >
-> Within a few yards of each other–a distance able to be crossed within
+> Within a few yards of each other--a distance able to be crossed within
 > a quick sprint.
 >
 > **Medium**